brainjos/theta-tau-resume-book-gen/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project has no license so please don't steal it.

 ## Acknowledgments